Skip to main content

 Preparation

-- With the printer safely powered off, slowly move the printhead to the center of the machine, then power on.
+• With the power safely disconnected, slowly move the print head to the center of the machine, then power on.

-- Open the web console and enter the following command to verify endstop status:
+• Open the web console and enter the following command to verify the limit switch status:

 QUERY_ENDSTOPS

-- If wiring and configuration are correct, all endstops should show as
+• If the wiring and configuration are correct, all limit switches should show the open state.

 Testing

-- Press and hold one of the endstop switches (do not release), then execute the command below again:
+• Press and hold one of the limit switches (do not release it), then execute the following command again:

 QUERY_ENDSTOPS